Publix #356 Revisited - Lakeland, FL

 A view of the aisle 15 and seafood signage from produce.

-This Publix also has a seating area, located after the deli and being near the exit doors and secondary restrooms.
+This Publix also had a seating area, located after the deli and being near the exit doors and secondary restrooms.
 The seating area was formerly a sit-down restaurant when this store operated as a Food World.

 Certain sections of the parking lot were reserved for curbside pickup, which is used when picking up orders from Instacart, a grocery delivery service.